-Lolivone de la Rosa (July 7, 1993) is a guitarist, composer, producer and educator from Puerto Rico based in New York City since 2021.
+Lolivone de la Rosa (born July 7, 1993) is a guitarist, composer, producer and educator from Puerto Rico.

-De la Rosa currently occupies the guitar chair in the Jazz at Lincoln Center (JALC) blues workshop band, led by Seton Hawkins, and collaborates with a number of artists including Willerm Delisfort, Roxy Coss and Goussy Celestine.
-She has traveled to Chicago, Connecticut and Washington, DC to represent the JALC on the road educational program.
+Since 2021, de la Rosa has held the guitar chair in the Jazz at Lincoln Center (JALC) Jazz & Leadership band, directed by Seton Hawkins.
+She collaborates with numerous artists, including Willerm Delisfort, Roxy Coss and Goussy Celestine.
+Additionally, she has traveled to Chicago, Connecticut and Washington, DC to represent the JALC in its on-the-road educational program.

-De la Rosa is currently the program manager of Next Jazz Legacy: a program that supports emerging women and non-binary artists in jazz, under the Artistic Directorship of NEA Jazz Master Terri Lyne Carrington and major funding from the Mellon Foundation.
+De la Rosa's talent for arts management was highlighted in her role as program manager of Next Jazz Legacy, a program supporting emerging women artists in jazz under the Artistic Directorship of NEA Jazz Master Terri Lyne Carrington.
+This initiative, with major funding from the Mellon Foundation, aims to provide opportunities and support for underrepresented voices in the jazz community.

 Global Arts & Music Venue